Iris × germanica: Hybrids and cultivars

 I. × germanica var. amas was one of the most important cultivars in the creation of the modern tetraploid tall-bearded Irises.

+In Italy and Thailand, the leaves can be affected by a fungus, Torula masonii.

 In culture

-In Iran and Kashmir, Iris kashmiriana and Iris × germanica are most commonly grown on Muslim grave yards.
+In Iran and Kashmir, Iris kashmiriana and Iris × germanica are commonly grown in Muslim places of burial such as cemeteries.

 It has frequently been painted including 'Irises' (see right) and 'Irises' both by Vincent van Gogh in 1890.